BINF3101-yohe/Lab11_sars_cov_2_part3_mutationRate_and_variants/README.md

 ## LQ 11.7
 How many alpha and delta variants are in our data set?

 Mutation rates can also vary between variants.
 Remember patient zero?
+This will serve as our reference sequence.

-Calculate the nucleotide mismatches between each sequence and the reference sequence for the variant.
-Then, compute the average mismatch ratio for each nucleotide position to generate an array of mutation frequencies ranging from 0 to 1.
+We are now going to calculate the nucleotide mismatches between each sequence and the reference sequence for the variant.
+The function below then computes the average mismatch ratio for each nucleotide position to generate an array of mutation frequencies ranging from 0 to 1.
 A value of 0 means no mutations occurred at that position in any sequence, while a value of 1 indicates that all sequences have a mutation at that position relative to the reference.
 Ensure that mutations are calculated separately for each variant.

 ```python
 from Bio import SeqIO